We partner with the top bus & train carriers to bring you the best deals.

 Monthly average prices

-The lowest bus ticket prices on this route can usually be found in January.
-That’s when the average price of a bus ticket is expected to be just C$71 – the lowest of the year.
+The lowest bus ticket prices on this route can usually be found in November.
+That’s when the average price of a bus ticket is expected to be just $88 – the lowest of the year.

 What bus companies travel from Rome to Munich?

-On Wanderu there is one intercity bus company that operates from Rome to Munich.
-FlixBus is the only company that connects the two cities by bus available on Wanderu.
-Fortunately, it has multiple scheduled buses per day for you to choose from.
+There is one intercity bus company available to search and book on Wanderu that operates from Rome to Munich.
+FlixBus connects the two cities by bus, it offers multiple scheduled buses per day for you to choose from.

 |Bus||Daily Trips||Avg.
 Time||Avg.
 Price|